ioBroker/ioBroker.javascript/docs/en/blockly.md

 ### Get value of state
 ![Get value of state](img/system_get_value_en.png)

 You can use this block to get the value of state.
-Additionally to value you can get following attributes:
+Additionally, to value you can get following attributes:
 - Value
 - Acknowledge - command = false or update = true
 - Timestamp in ms from 1970.1.1 (It has type "Date object")